 New Product Change Notice (PCN) effective Jan 1, 2025.
 MICROSENSOR appreciate your understanding.

-Micro Sensors presents our piezoresistive pressure sensors, specifically designed for enhanced compatibility with liquid fluids pressure measurement.
+The basic piezoresistive pressure sensors are specifically designed for enhanced compatibility with fluid pressure measurement.
 These fluid pressure sensors deliver a temperature-compensated, wide-range mV-output signal.
-With pressure ranges spanning from 70 to 1000 bar and from 1 to 1450 psi, our versatile membrane pressure sensors can be customized to meet unique material requirements, constructions, pressure port specifications
+With pressure ranges spanning from 70 to 1000 bar and from 1 to 1450 psi.
+The feature of higher sensitivity, smaller temperature error, and better long-term stability makes the pressure sensing element reliable and stable.

 Anti-corrosive pressure sensors are specifically designed for measuring pressure in corrosive liquids, fluids, and gases.
 Industries such as chemical processing, oil and gas, marine, and wastewater treatment often exposure to corrosive substances.
 Anti-corrosive pressure elements withstand a certain level of corrosive effects.
 With diaphragm materials such as Tantalum, Titanium, Hastelloy C, and stainless steel 316L, these sensors are well-suited for measuring pressure in challenging environments like seawater or corrosive media, including acid etching, stress corrosion, alkalis, chlorides, chlorine compounds, nitric acid, and sulfuric acid, among others.